Are you looking for a hardy perennial to add a bold splash of reliable color and dramatic form to your summer garden?

 Blazing star can be subject to some fungal diseases, including leaf spot and powdery mildew.

-Remove any infected foliage, reduce watering, and allow the top 2 inches of soil to dry out.
+Remove any infected foliage, reduce watering, and allow the top two inches of soil to dry out.
 Divide and respace if necessary.

 Adequate spacing of plants allows sufficient sunlight and air circulation, which helps keep fungi problems to a minimum.